24 May 2026,

 In the unincorporated counties of California, the California Highway Patrol (CHP) is responsible for traffic enforcement.
 This means that if you have been in an accident, you need to contact the California Highway Patrol to get your CHP traffic accident report.

-You have two different ways to get a CHP accident report.
-You can get a police report in person at a CHP office, or by mail.
-Regardless of which method you choose, you will need to print and complete the Application for Release of Information, CHP 190 form.
+Depending on where your accident occurred you have two different ways to get an accident report.
+If it happened on a highway then you’ll want to contact the California Highway Patrol (CHP) for your accident report.
+You can get a police report in person at a CHP Border Division office, which is located at 9330 Farnham Street, San Diego, CA 92123.
+You can also reach out to the CHP by mail at the aforementioned address.
+Regardless of which of these methods you choose, you will need to print and complete the Application for Release of Information, CHP 190 form.

 In order to fill out the CHP 190 form to get your collision report you will need the following information: